Crosscountry-'King Klaebo' wins 50km classic to clinch record sixth Milano Cortina gold

 Klaebo was part of a trio of Norwegian skiers that broke away from the pack early in the race as Martin Loewstroem Nyenget pushed the pace and seemed poised to challenge for gold.

-Klaebo tore away, however, on the final climb of the race, charging up the same hill where he has stranded competitors for other races in these Games.
+Klaebo tore away, however, on the final climb of the competition, charging up the same hill where he has stranded competitors for other races in these Games.

+"There are choices to make and we've made all the right choices this year.
+Mentally, I've been in a better place than I was last year and I have a lot of fun racing out there now," he said.

 Nyenget won silver, finishing 8.9 seconds behind Klaebo, and the bronze went to Emil Iversen, who held with his teammates for much of the race but ended 30.7 seconds behind the lead.